AsyncException/VOL-VRChatOSCLeash/README.md

 ---

 ## Getting Started

-Using the Installer
+### Using the Installer
-- Download and run the installer (see Releases (RC1 coming soon)).
+- Download and run the installer (see [Releases](https://github.com/AsyncException/VOL-VRChatOSCLeash/releases)).
-- Setup your avatar with the required prefabs and OSC parameters (wiki coming soon!).
+- Setup your avatar with the required prefabs and OSC parameters ([Wiki setup page](https://github.com/AsyncException/VOL-VRChatOSCLeash/wiki/Unity-Avatar-setup)).
-- After installation, launch VOS-VRChatOSCLEash from the Start Menu.
+- After installation, launch VRChat OSC Leash from the Start Menu.
 - Boot into VRChat and have fun!

----

-## ⚙Building from Source
+### Building from Source
 Prerequisites: The app uses WinUI 3 with the Windows APP SDK and .net 9.0.
 Selecting the option "WinUI application development" under "Desktop & Mobile" in the Visual Studio Installer should suffice.